Last updated on 08/07/2023

 These restrictions on benefit increases and contribution rate reductions will expire after 2051.

-11. What type of impact will ARPA special financial assistance have on employers' withdrawal liability?
+12. What impact does ARPA special financial assistance have on employers’ withdrawal liability?

-14. Are there any plans to lower the benefit multiplier for future service?
+16. Are there any plans to change the benefit multiplier for future service?

 The PBGC is a government insurance agency that provides financial assistance to plans that no longer have enough money to pay benefits on their own.
 Pension plans pay annual premiums to the PBGC.
 This financial assistance is independent of the new special financial assistance for troubled multiemployer plans created by ARPA as described above.